Jorge-Rodrigo/Jorge-Rodrigo/README.md

 # 🚀Welcome to my profile🚀

-   💙 My name is Jorge Rodrigo, I'm a Front End Developer
+   💙 My name is Jorge Rodrigo, I'm a junior front-end developer with a passion for creating beautiful, responsive websites.
+I have experience with HTML, CSS, and JavaScript, and I'm excited to continue learning and growing as a developer.
+I'm comfortable with using popular front-end frameworks and tools like React and Git.
+Let's connect and create something great!

-   🖥️ I'm currently learning node.js | express.js
+   🖥️ As a budding front-end developer, I'm currently focused on honing my skills in Node.js and Express.js.
+I'm excited about the potential these technologies bring to web development, and I'm eager to continue my learning journey.

    📖 Since I was a kid I've always loved computers, and nowadays I have the power to be able to do amazing things using a computer.